18th C, Camphor, Fujian. Height makes it likely used as valued altar table, antique lacquered and carved half-round

 45” w.
 22” d.
 36” h.

 Half-round tables are among some of the most beautiful furniture to come out of China.
-This red-lacquered high waisted piece is a good example.
-It was made taller than most half-round tables and was made to stand by itself, it being meant to be an altar table for ancestral worship.
+This red-lacquered high waisted piece is an exceptional piece because it was made taller than most half-round tables.
+It was made to stand by itself, it being meant to be an altar table for ancestral worship.
 It would support deity figures or family ancestral images, incense burners, and offerings of food.
 Buddha and ancestral figures were revered by all classes in China in early periods.
 The folks would put these figures in high places so they could look up to them to pray for blessings.
 When not used as an altar table, the elite class would use it to show off antiques and art objects.